 Figure 2.
 DLP-based 3D printing of a cube.
 A) CAD model of a cube with a gyroid structure, B) image of a slice that would be projected onto the photo-sensitive material, C) the printed gyroid cube (right).

 Tissues, like bone, have porosities and geometries in three dimensions, so being able to generate and print a repeating lattice or randomized 3D structure will yield a scaffold that better mimics physiological tissue.
 The filament-by-filament extrusion-based approach has an inherent fragility that makes printing lattices, like the structure in Figure 2, nearly impossible.
-In addition, in extruded constructs, porosity exists vertically, while horizonal pores occur between layers and are therefore limited or nonexistent.
+In addition, in extruded constructs, porosity exists vertically, while horizontal pores occur between layers and are therefore limited or nonexistent.
 Given the different strengths of each technique, users must consider the best suited method of bioprinting for their design.
 While extrusion offers a simplified design and print process that makes it well suited for labs with limited access to CAD software or just starting out, light-based bioprinting techniques are currently the best option for reproducing the smallest, most intricate structures of the human body.
 However, shape and size are only part of the tissue engineering puzzle.

+Extrusion allows for multi-material bioprinting in addition to making it possible to print with a wider variety of materials.
 The simplicity of pushing fluids through a cartridge affords tissue engineers creativity and flexibility both before and after extrusion for liquefying then solidifying materials.
 The nearly infinite possibilities of extruded materials explains the variety of printheads available for the BIO X, allowing researchers to combine many materials and cell types in a single print.
-As the name implies, light-based bioprinting techniques, like DLP-based SLA found in the Lumen X, use photo-sensitive materials and a light source to promote solidification.
+As the name implies, light-based bioprinting techniques, like the LUMEN X and BIONOVA X, use photo-sensitive materials and a light source to promote solidification.
 The photo-sensitive material must also have a low enough viscosity to flow into a droplet as the build platform moves into and out of the liquid during the print.